twollnik/YETI/docs/user/data_formats.rst

 65_485 AreaType.Urban RoadType.Local   30
 ====== ============== ================ ========

-.. _unified-traffic-data-explained:
+.. _yeti-format-traffic-data-explained:

 --------------

-**unified traffic data**
+**yeti_format traffic data**

-This file contains vehicle count data for every vehicle in unified vehicle data and for each street link, direction, day type and hour.
+This file contains vehicle count data for every vehicle in yeti_format vehicle data and for each street link, direction, day type and hour.
 It has these columns:

 - *LinkID*: The unique ID for the street link.
-The LinkIDs need to match the LinkIDs in the unified link data.
+The LinkIDs need to match the LinkIDs in the yeti_format link data.
 - *Dir*: The traffic direction for the given street link:

 .. code-block:: yaml